Q. Is BYOD worth the cost?

 A. While at school, students will be restricted by the NSW Department of

-social media sites and inappropriate sites are blocked while students are
+sites and inappropriate sites are blocked while students are at school.

 Q. Will I be able to put on my own apps or programs onto my device,